Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsubsection{Exploration in Stationary Environments}

 Before considering the implications that nonstationarity has for exploration, let us first consider exploration in a stationary setting.
 In a typical stationary environment, the degree to which a performant agent explores typically decreases over time.
 In other words, an agent acquires progressively less information as time goes on.
 For instance, in some stationary environments, the total amount an agent needs to learn to attain optimal or near-optimal average reward is bounded.
-In such an environment, the amount of information acquired per time step vanishes as time progresses.
+In such an environment, the amount of information acquired per timestep vanishes as time progresses.

 To illustrate the trade-off between exploration and exploitation, as well as the typical decrease in exploration over time in a stationary environment, let us examine a special case of the coin tossing example previously discussed in Example~\ref{ex:coins-fixed-biases}.
 Suppose that the bias $p_1 = 0.8$ of coin $1$ is known, and the prior distribution over the bias of coin $2$ is uniform {\it dyadic} over the set $\{0, 1\}$.
-Consequently, at each time $t$ before coin $2$ is tossed, the bias $p_2$ is distributed according to a uniform distribution over $\{0, 1\}$; once coin $2$ is tossed, the belief distribution of $p_2$ is updated to concentrate on the outcome of the toss.
-These environment dynamics are characterized by a function $\rho$, defined as follows.
+Consequently, at each timestep $t$ before coin $2$ is tossed, the bias $p_2$ is distributed according to a uniform distribution over $\{0, 1\}$; once coin $2$ is tossed, the belief distribution of $p_2$ \henrik{is updated to be equal to the outcome of the second coin's toss.} These environment dynamics are characterized by a function $\rho$, defined as follows.
 For $a = 1$, $\rho(1|h,a) = 0.8$.
 For $a = 2$, $\rho(1 | h, a) = p_2$ if coin $2$ was previously tossed according to $h$, and otherwise, $\rho(1 | h, a) = 0.5$.

 In this example, an agent can benefit from learning about the bias $p_2$ associated with coin $2$.
 Once the coin is tossed and its bias is revealed, the agent can consistently select the better coin.
-However, the act of exploring and learning about $p_2$ comes at a cost of sacrificing immediate reward; the expected reward of tossing coin $2$ is only $0.5$, significantly lower than the expected reward of $0.8$ associated with coin $1$.
+However, the act of exploring and learning about $p_2$ comes at a cost of sacrificing immediate reward; the expected reward of tossing coin $2$ is only $0.5$, which is significantly lower than the expected reward of $0.8$ associated with coin $1$.
 It is worth mentioning that this example also illustrates the typical decrease in exploration over time in a stationary environment.
 Indeed, this example presents an extreme case where an agent is ``done" with exploring and learning about $p_2$ after the first toss of coin $2$.